DBJDBJ/ATL_PROBLEM/readme.md

 ### ATL code change

 Ultimately to make simple array and simple map in ATL, not raise Structured Exceptions, and behave like their standard twins, seems like quite a trivial code change.
-There might be other ATL code with the same or similar issue.
+There might be other ATL code with the same or similar issues.
 I do not know.

 NOTE: if `_ATL_NO_EXCEPTIONS` is used there is no CPP unwinding.
 In that case and in RELEASE builds, SEH will/should be always used.